Alkamal01/Rust-API-GATEWAY/examples/http_routing/README.md

-# HTTP Routing Example with Kairos Gateway
+# HTTP Routing Example with Rusta Gateway

-This example demonstrates how to use the Kairos API Gateway with a FastAPI backend service, showcasing HTTP routing capabilities.
+This example demonstrates how to use the Rusta API Gateway with a FastAPI backend service, showcasing HTTP routing capabilities.

 ## Project Structure